-Changes to the text of the Growth Plan to remove the prohibition on new mineral aggregate operations, wayside pits and quarries from habitats of endangered species and threatened species within the Natural Heritage System for the Growth Plan Heritage System for the Growth Plan, including within settlement areas, the municipality: a) will continue to protect any other natural heritage features and areas in a manner that is consistent with the PPS.
+Changes to the text of the Growth Plan to remove the prohibition on new mineral aggregate operations, It should be clarified that the reference in this amendment to the Natural Heritage System for the Growth Plan is still applicable only to lands outside the Greenbelt Plan Area and outside of Settlement Area boundaries that were approved and in effect as of July 1, 2017.
+This is particularly important given that policy 4.2.2.6 of the Plan states that beyond the Natural wayside pits and quarries from habitats of endangered species and threatened species within the Natural Heritage System for the Growth Plan Heritage System for the Growth Plan, including within settlement areas, the municipality: a) will continue to protect any other natural heritage features and areas in a manner that is consistent with the PPS.